Metro in Amsterdam: opening times, map, tickets

 For a long time, the most popular form of public transport in Amsterdam was the tram.
 However, with the opening of the new metro line No. 52 Noord/Zuidlijn (on July 22, 2018), which runs under the IJ River and connects the north and south of the city, the Amsterdam metro has become an increasingly popular form of transport.

-Amsterdam metro map in 2025
+Amsterdam metro map in 2026

 The metro network of Amsterdam includes 5 lines and 39 stations.

-Amsterdam metro map
+Amsterdam metro map 2026

 Source: https://gvb.nl/en/gvb-maps

-How to pay for Amsterdam metro?
+How to pay for Amsterdam metro in 2026?

 The Amsterdam metro is part of the GVB network, the transport company that operates Amsterdam public transport.
 You can pay for your rides per kilometer at a rate of €1,16 for boarding + €0,217 per km (2026 tariffs).
-To do this, you need an OV-chipcard and a usual bank card (OV-pay).
+To do this, you need an OV-chipcard or a usual bank card (OV-pay).
 This is convenient for single trips.

-Ticket valid in the GVB tram, bus, metro for Price Cost per day
+Ticket valid in GVB tram, bus, metro forPriceCost per day

-1 day – 24 hours € 10,00 € 10,00
+1 day – 24 hours€ 10,00€ 10,00

-2 days – 48 hours € 16,00 € 8,00
+2 days – 48 hours€ 16,00€ 8,00

-3 days – 72 hours € 21,50 € 7,17
+3 days – 72 hours€ 21,50€ 7,17

-4 days – 96 hours € 27,50 € 6,88
+4 days – 96 hours€ 27,50€ 6,88

-5 days – 120 hours € 34,00 € 6,80
+5 days – 120 hours€ 34,00€ 6,80

-6 days – 144 hours € 39,00 6,50
+6 days – 144 hours€ 39,00€ 6,50

-7 days – 168 hours € 43,00 € 6,14
+7 days – 168 hours€ 43,00€ 6,14

 Public transport in Amsterdam, including metro, is free for children up to 4 years old.
-A ticket for children aged 4 – 11 in 2026 costs € 5 per day.
+A ticket for children aged 4-11 in 2026 costs € 5 per day.

 How to use metro in Amsterdam

-Amsterdam metro timetable and opening hours
+Amsterdam metro timetable and opening hours in 2026

-Metro in Amsterdam, tickets and timetable
+Metro in Amsterdam, tickets and timetable in 2026

 Is metro in Amsterdam open on Christmas day and New Year’s Eve?